gowland/nunit-docs/valuesource-tutorial.md

 In this particular case, the third test fails.

 There are other ways to test sets of values sequentially.
-If you find a use for the 'Sequential' attribute, you will likely be better off using the <a href="http://www.readytorocksd.com/improve-test-readability-with-testcase-result-testcasesouce-result/">'TestCase' method attribute</a> instead of 'Values' or 'ValueSource'.
+If you find a use for the 'Sequential' attribute, you will likely be better off using the `TestCase` method attribute instead of 'Values' or 'ValueSource'.

 ## The PairWise Attribute